eliasbuchwald/-reddit/Services.md

 ### commentstree_q

-After a comment is created, this queue processor does the work of updating the comment tree data structures.
+After a comment is created, this queue processor does the work of updating the cached comment tree data structures.

-### comments_q
+### newcomments_q

-This processor inserts items onto the `/comments` listing.
+This processor inserts items onto the `/comments` listings.
 It exists because the lock contention of prepending to the list from every app was too high.

+### cloudsearch_q

+When new links, comments, or subreddits are created, or when existing ones are edited, the Amazon CloudSearch index needs to be updated for search to work.
+This queue processor handles batching up and sending updates to Amazon for processing.